Eclipse-SDV-Hackathon-BCX/hackchallenge-passenger-welcome/README.md

 # Eclipse SDV Hackathon on BCX2022
 ## Welcome to the "Welcome passenger" hack challenge!

 The goal is for a passenger to feel comfortable entering and using a vehicle.
-How should your own car or a car sharing car behave when a passenger approaches?
+How should your own car or a carsharing car behave when a passenger approaches?
 Open the door or trunk?
 Adjust the seat and steering wheel position?
 Adjust the temparature?
+What comes to your mind about how the vehicle should behave?

-This hack challenge focuses on encouraging creativity, trying out ideas in the form of rapid prototyping in a playground and transfer them easily to a working vehicle application using the Eclipse projects __Velocitas__, __Kuksa__ and __Leda__.
+This hack challenge focuses on encouraging creativity, ideate ideas in the form of rapid prototyping in a playground and transfer them easily to a working vehicle application trying out them on a devide using the Eclipse projects __Velocitas__, __Kuksa__ and __Leda__.

 In this hack challenge, you can
 - ideate your use case in easy way by using the provided playground,